There's more that one way to skin a cat, they say. Learn how to drain a blister with the blister-threading technique, including the pros and cons.

 Why Is Infection Control Important?

 Dealing with the pain of a blister, the inconvenience of blister treatment and the downtime in waiting for it to resolve is bad enough.
 But an infection is a whole different story.
 It can lead to severe systemic reactions and death in severe circumstances.
 Early signs of an infected blister to look for include pus, increasing pain, swelling, redness and warmth.
 Even more than that, be on the look-out for red streaks extending around the blister and upwards - this require urgent medical attention.

 But Is Blister Infection Likely?

 On the one hand, a blister lies within the epidermis – the outer layer of skin that keeps what’s inside our body in, and what’s outside our body out.
-It’s kind of a safe zone.
-This means you won’t automatically get an infection when a bacteria exists in the epidermis.
-[Obviously, if we’re dealing with a blood blister, this changes everything – learn more about blood blisters here].
+It's kind of a safe zone.
+This means you won’t automatically get an infection when a bacteria exists in the epidermis. learn more about blood blisters here>.

 On the other hand, when you prick your blister and put something foreign into it, you're that much closer to the layer where the blood vessels are – the dermis.
 We're talking about only a few cells width between safety and infection!